Who we Are

 Founded by an opera singer (Marvin Klebe) and his wife (Jan) back in 1972, the goal was to create a performance space where creative people could collaborate and experiment.
-He and Jan launched Cinnabar Opera Theater and also invited artists from other disciplines to perform at the theater.
+He launched Cinnabar Opera Theater and invited artists from other disciplines (theater & dance) to perform at the theater.
 Each group inspired and taught the others.
 In 1974, Cinnabar Arts Corporation received its nonprofit status.